ifxdb/node-ifx_db/README.md

 node-gyp configure
 node-gyp build

+#FYI:
+node-gyp build  --debug
+node-gyp build  --release

-#FYI: You may use the Visual Studio 2015 Solution to build from source
+Alternative build: you may use the Visual Studio 2015 Solution to build from source C:\njs\node-ifx_db\IfxNodeJsVS2015.sln
-C:\njs\node-ifx_db\IfxNodeJsVS2015.sln
 ```